tqer39/boilerplate-base/README.md

 - **Gemini CLI**: `@google/gemini-cli` - Alternative AI assistant

 This approach ensures clean separation of concerns and avoids conflicts between system tools and language-specific versions.

+## Optional: rulesync

+If you want to synchronize common config files from an external rules repository, see `docs/RULESYNC.ja.md` for setup and usage.